marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 ## What is Anti-Zionism?

-### What is a "Zionist"?
+### What really is a "Zionist"?

 The term "Zionist" come from the World Zionism movement, at the end of the 19th century.
 After the Jewish Emancipation, there was increasing antisemitism in Europe, and Jews sought after Jewish self-determination.
 Leading to the Jewish nationalist movement, represented by the World Zionist Congress.

 "Zion" comes from an ancient name for Jerusalem.

-As mentioned, the goal was self-determination for the Jewish people, by establishing a Jewish homeland in the "Land of Israel", known as Palestine.
-A land at that time ruled by the Ottoman Empire, and then by the British Mandate of Palestine.
+As mentioned, the goal was self-determination for the Jewish people, by establishing a home for Jews in their ancient homeland in the "Land of Israel", also known as "Palestine".
+A land, at that time, ruled by the Ottoman Empire, and then by the British Mandate of Palestine.

-To make it short, Jews came together in groups to buy land in the then called "Palestine", which they later developed.
+To make it short, Jews came together in groups to purchase land in the then called "Palestine", which they later developed.
 There were multiple motives and visions competing.
 But most Jews just simply fled the hardships in Europe, before, during, and after the World Wars.
 Some trying hard to get along with the local Arabs.
 But there were increasing tensions, mainly by Arabs who did not accept Jews as equals.
 The conflict was early on infected by Arab Muslim ethno-religious rhetoric against the then largely secular and socialist Jewish population.

 ### "The Evil Zionists"

-The use of "Zionist" as a slur for Jew date back to the early 20th century.
+As alluded to before, use of "Zionist" as a slur for Jew date back to the early 20th century.

-As alluded to before, the term "Zionist" as many anti-semites use it today was established in Russia as a slur for Jew - to mark them as a threat to the country.
+The term "Zionist" as many anti-semites use it today was established in Russia as a slur for Jew - to mark them as a threat to the country.
 That was before Israel even existed.
 It carried little connection to Zionism - more than it connected Jews to "Zionist".
 It was a way to dehumanize and marginalize Jews as a separate group with their own political motives - when most just wanted to be treated as equals.

 In the Soviet Union, they tried to break down ethnic and class divisions, and yet antisemitism still existed there.
 Despite that, many Jews in the Soviet were socialists but had a different understanding of it that was a threat to the regime.
 People were thinking that Jews sought power.